Monday, December 7, 2015

 born February 1894 in Racine, Racine County, Wisconsin

 Harvey was thirteen months old when he died at the Gotsche family home on 12th Street in Racine.
-He was buried at Mound Cemetery.
+He was buried at Mound Cemetery in the same grave as his sister Florence.

 3. Martha Margaret (Gotsche) Smith